theo-armour/agenda/1-notes.md

 Is the big shake little shake detail a Yosemite standard or a national park standard ?

 Why is the mirror lake parking lot in such bad condition and so unusual by disabled people ?

+Is there a sign saying John Muir hotel?

 Did you get your taxes done?

 Cuz going up in higher altitudes cause higher heartbeats ?

+Forced sale of tik Tok?